The Bombing of Pan Am 103: Production

+Development

 The series was commissioned in July 2023 by BBC One and Netflix.
 It was developed by MGM Television and Night Train Media alongside filmmaker Adam Morane-Griffiths, who had brought the project to them, and Sara Curran, in 2020.

 It is written by Jonathan Lee and Gillian Roger Park, while Michael Keillor directs.
 Park was born on the west coast of Scotland four days after the disaster, and she told Deadline Hollywood: "The Lockerbie bombing hangs over Scottish culture very heavily.
 I felt the weight of that.
 This was a job that I really wanted to do and it’s a real honor to be asked.
 It's a precious story."

 The series is produced by World Productions, in association with MGM Television and Night Train Media with Julia Stannard as producer.

-Filming started in Scotland in early 2024, with filming locations also including Malta and Canada.
+Casting

 In March 2024, Patrick J. Adams, Connor Swindells and Merritt Wever were confirmed in the lead cast as well as Eddie Marsan, Lauren Lyle, Phyllis Logan and Peter Mullan.

+Filming

+Principal photography started in Scotland in early 2024, with filming locations also including Malta and Toronto.

+Marketing

 First-look images from filming and the confirmed series title, The Bombing of Pan Am 103, were provided to the media in March 2025.

+Music

 In May 2025, the post-rock band Mogwai were revealed to have provided the series soundtrack.

-Broadcast
+Release

-The six-part series began on BBC One and BBC iPlayer in the United Kingdom on 18 May 2025 before heading to Netflix globally.
+The first episode of six-part series aired on BBC One and BBC iPlayer in the United Kingdom on 18 May 2025 before heading to Netflix globally on 30 July 2026.